jenkinsci/bom/CONTRIBUTING.md

 These aliases use `git` and `gh`.
 If you haven't installed `gh` yet, do that and go ahead and login using:

 `gh auth login`

+You'll answer the questions:

+* Where do you use GitHub?
+  * GitHub.com
+* What is your preferred protocol for Git operations on this host?
+  * HTTPS
+* Authenticate Git with your GitHub credentials?
+  * Y
+* How would you like to authenticate GitHub CLI?
+  * Login with a web browser
+* Copy your one time code from the command line then press Enter
+* Depending on if you are already logged into GitHub with the browser that opened, you may have a few different steps.
+Eventually, you should get to a "Device Activation" screen.
+Click on the "Continue" button beside your avatar.
+* Enter the code you copied from the command line and click Continue
+* Now you'll be on the "Authorize GitHub CLI" screen.
+Click on the "Authorize github" button at the bottom of the page.
+  * You may be asked to confirm access in various forms.
+Just follow the instructions.
+* Once you complete the web login, look back at your command prompt.
+You should see that the login process has completed.

 ### `bom-lock-master`